 One factor we do consider that applies to all the pets we insure, is the increasing cost of veterinary medicine due to advances in veterinary medicine and the increasing costs of running a veterinary hospital.

-A Time-Limited policy offers coverage for accidents and new illnesses your pet may experience for up to one year.
+A New-Condition policy offers coverage for accidents and new illnesses your pet may experience for up to one year.
 Your pet will be covered up to the anniversary date of your policy’s issuance date after the condition is first noted by you or your vet.
 If a claim is made for a condition which occurred during a policy year, this condition, if it is otherwise eligible for coverage, will have coverage up to the policy limit and until the policy anniversary date (the renewal date).
 Once the policy limit has been reached, or the policy anniversary date has been reached, upon renewal this specific illness, injury or condition will no longer be eligible for coverage in the following policy year.
 An exclusion regarding that illness or injury will then be applied to your policy, as it is now considered a pre-existing condition.

 Your pet will only be eligible for diagnosis and treatment of that condition for the remaining time left in that policy year and the remaining monetary amount of insurance coverage for that policy year.
 This condition will not be covered in the next year, as this will now be considered a pre-existing condition.

 That shouldn’t occur as our policy will renew automatically on the annual renewal date.